ruselec/CarND-Behavioral-Cloning-P3/writeup_report.md

 To generate more instances of training data augmentation was used (code lines 84-113, 122-123).

-Here is an example of augmentation:
+Here is examples of augmentation:

 ![alt text][image4]